Why Do Scrum?

 Enhance Software Quality.
 We think a strong Definition of Done and more automated testing naturally should lead to higher quality with agile.
 But no doubt some people who say they are doing “agile” are producing products of lower quality than some waterfall teams.
 But in general, Scrum should have higher quality.
 A lot higher.

 Project Visibility.
 This is one for the managers.
-They can just see better; is the project doing well or not.
+They can just see better whether the project doing well or not.
+This is a big win for them.
 Whatever the answer is, I just want to know the truth, they say.
 If things are not good, then I can so something about it, they say.

 There are other reasons (in the survey and not), but this is a good start.